deniskyashif/blog/content/posts/closure-of-operations.md

 ### Value Objects

-This design approach is especially useful when we deal with value objects - objects defined by their value and not an identity.
-They are typically designed to be closed under thir core oprations.
-Let's see an example - we can represent money as a value object.
-The set of money objects is closed under the operations of addition and subtraction.
+This design approach is particularly useful when working with value objects—objects defined by their value rather than by identity.
+Value objects are typically designed to be closed under their core operations.
+For example, money can be modeled as a value object: the set of money values is closed under addition and subtraction.

 ```cs
 public readonly record struct Money(decimal Amount, string Currency)